CulturesSupports/CulturesSupports/README.md

 leaning to use computer in 2 hour a day

 Cost of Hiring a Designer a Year is Around 80 000 $ - 150 000 $

+Cost of Hiring A Software Designer At Basic Form

+is 100 - 200 000 #

+Enabling frames and basic software layouts and obtain a 3 hour work days